matejnavara/matejnavara/README.md

 Location independent developer assisting those in need of tech solutions by day and working on weird/wonderful projects by night. 🌜

 *   🌍  I'm always nearby.
 Remote working since 2017.
 Currently in Bali, Indonesia 🇮🇩
 *   🧠  I'm forever learning.
-Currently: Web3 / AR / VR
+Currently: AI / Automation
 *   🤝  I'm open to collaborating on sustainability, positive impact and creative projects.
 Get in Touch!
 *   ✉️  You can contact me at [matej@radishtech.solutions](mailto:matej@radishtech.solutions)